-The Seismology Section is concerned with the study of the Earth’s internal structure, its deep interior and dynamics, how the Earth was formed, and the physical phenomena that cause earthquakes.
-Seismologists draw upon the fundamentals of geology, material science, geodesy, and statistics.
-They use seismic waves to probe the internal structure of the Earth, applying fundamentals of wave propagation in complex media.
-As such, seismological findings contribute to the greater view of Earth as a dynamic system.
+The Seismology Section is concerned with the study of the Earth’s internal structure and seismic .
+They use seismic waves to probe the interior of the Earth and explore earthquake source phenomena, applying fundamentals of wave propagation in complex media.
+Recent work has extended seismology to encompass signals generated by weather systems and ice sheets, as well as seismic waves on other planetary bodies.
+As such, seismological findings contribute to the greater view of the planets as dynamic systems.

-Exciting topics at the forefront of seismological research include the structure and dynamics of the Earth’s inner core, the seismic structure of the lithosphere, and the nucleation process of large earthquakes.
-Seismology attracts considerable public interest and support because of its contributions to society in mitigating earthquake hazards, monitoring nuclear explosions both for military intelligence and arms control, and finding oil.
-Now that seismology is a data-based science, modern seismology has many opportunities for people who take an analytical approach to the geophysical sciences, such as those skilled in classical physics, applied mathematics, time series analysis, and computer sciences.
+Exciting topics at the forefront of seismological research include the structure and dynamics of the Earth’s core, the seismic structure of the lithosphere and asthenosphere, the causes and consequences of induced earthquakes, and the nucleation process of large earthquakes.
+Seismology attracts considerable public interest and support because of its contributions to society in mitigating earthquake hazards, detecting volcanic activity, monitoring of nuclear explosions, and finding natural resources.
+Seismology is a data-based science and has many opportunities for people who take an analytical approach to the geophysical sciences, including those skilled in physics, applied mathematics, and time series analysis.